MEDC0106/PythonWorkshop/README.md

 Please contact us if you have questions or suggestions:

-- Students please use the [UCL Moodle](https://moodle.ucl.ac.uk/course/view.php?id=20875) discussion forum.
+- Students please use the UCL Moodle module discussion forum.
 - Questions regarding bugs or incorrect information please [open an issue](https://github.com/MEDC0106/PythonWorkshop/issues) or [pull request](https://github.com/MEDC0106/PythonWorkshop/pulls)

 ## License